SpongeBob SquarePants: Titans of the Tide

 SpongeBob SquarePants: Titans of the Tide is a 2025 platform game developed by Purple Lamp and published by THQ Nordic.
-The game is based on the Nickelodeon animated series SpongeBob SquarePants.
-It is the successor to SpongeBob SquarePants: The Cosmic Shake (2023).
-Players swap between controlling SpongeBob and Patrick, who aim to solve a conflict between King Neptune and the Flying Dutchman.
-It was released for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S on November 18, 2025.
+The game is based on the Nickelodeon animated series SpongeBob SquarePants and is a successor to SpongeBob SquarePants: The Cosmic Shake (2023).
+Players control SpongeBob and Patrick Star, who aim to solve a conflict between King Neptune and the Flying Dutchman.